ilyaperepelitsa/CV/README.md

 instances for monitoring how I'm doing on the goals.
 The general idea is to record things that I do - if I'm doing something - it has to lead somewhere, if it's not in "the system" - why not account for it and add it.
-The project is in progress - I'm still learning React and I wanted to share m
+The project is in progress - I'm still learning React and I wanted to share my progress in code.